 The fleet arrived safely at Inverness Marina on Friday 6th July.
 The story of the trip there is below.
 By Tuesday 10th, Drifter was at Lagan Locks.
 Tidecatcher was at Banavie, at the top of Neptune’s Staircase, planning to descend the flight of seven locks on Thursday afternoon and head out to Loch Linnhe on Friday morning.

 Sunday 1 July: All boats off Granton pontoon by 7am.
 Haar came in about 1130 slowing progress and then lifted at about 1430.
-All boats bar one (and that’s a story I’ll need to check they are happy to post here) arrive and berth safely at Arbroath between 1700 and 1830.
+All boats bar one (who lost a Genoa) arrive and berth safely at Arbroath between 1700 and 1830.
 Boats on hammer head pontoon with some rafting.

 Monday 2 July: Weather not suitable for departing today for Peterhead or indeed anywhere North.
 Would have been a beat all the way so collectively decided to enjoy sunshine in Arbroath.